haiphan2710/basel7/README.md

   + Creates an `UserController` in your `Controllers` folder
   + Classes `UserFilter` and `CreateUserRequest` in `UserController` are examples, you can replace other classes
   + For usage, make routes and call to functions in this controller

+- Note: The above setups are for reference

 ## Create a model

+- We work on `Models` folder in `app` folder
 - Commands:
   - Auth: `php artisan basel7:model Models/{ModelName} --auth`
   - Model: `php artisan basel7:model Models/{ModelName}`